railslove/roadtrip/README.md

-  -d, --domain=domain  custom domain for cloudfront -n, --name=name      name of the project --[no-]https         set up the site with https
+  -d, --domain=domain  custom domain for cloudfront -n, --name=name      name of the project --[no-]https         set up the site with https --verbose            turn on verbose output

 DESCRIPTION
   Creates a record pointing to the CloudFront URL as an alias.
 If the record doesn't exist or the alias is wrong, it will be updated.
 ```